Let's Talk Deafblind Eligibility

 Answer(s):

-- A student with a dual sensory impairment (i.e. deafblind) may have very different needs than those who have a single sensory impairment (vision impairment (VI) or Deaf/hard of hearing (DHH).
-It is important for the student, or their family and school staff to consider access from a combined sensory loss, (deafblind) perspective.
-Staff who are trained in a single sensory area may need additional support to identify and implement deafblind specific educational assessments, programming strategies, and resources in order to develop an appropriate IEP.
+• A student with a dual sensory impairment, i.e. deafblind, may have very different needs than those who have a single sensory impairment, i.e. vision impairment (VI) or Deaf/hard of hearing (DHH).
+It is important for the student, or their family and school staff to consider access from a combined sensory loss (deafblind) perspective.
+Staff who are trained in a single sensory area may need additional support to identify and implement deafblind-specific educational assessments, programming strategies, and resources to develop an appropriate IEP.

-- Question: Does the deafblind eligibility qualify a student for additional services that the DHH/VI label does not?
+3. Question: Does deafblind eligibility qualify a student for additional services that the DHH/VI eligibility does not?

 Answer(s):

-- Question: Why should a child or student who has a mild visual impairment and/or is hard of hearing be considered deafblind?
+4. Question: Why should a student who has a mild visual impairment and is hard of hearing be considered deafblind?

 Answers(s):

-- A student with deafblindness is one who:
+TAC Code states that: A student with deaf-blindness is one who:

 (C) “Has documented hearing and visual losses that, if considered individually, may not meet the requirements for deaf or hard of hearing or visual impairment, but the combination of such losses adversely affects the child’s educational performance;”

-- The question to consider is whether the combined effects of the mild differences in vision and/or hearing impact educational performance.
-Do these combined sensory levels affect the student’s ability to gather information and participate to the highest level of their ability in their education?
-If so, the student may need modifications, accommodations, special technology, or unique strategies that require both the Teacher of Students with Visual Impairments (TSVI), a Teacher of Students who are Deaf/ hard of hearing (TDHH), and if available, a Teacher of Students who are Deafblind (TDB) to participate in assessment and program development.
+• The question to consider is whether the combined effects of the mild differences in vision and hearing impact educational performance.
+Do these combined sensory levels affect the student’s ability to gather information and fully participate in their education?
+If so, the student may need specially designed instruction, modifications, accommodations, special technology, or unique strategies that require both the teacher of students with visual impairments (TSVI), a teacher of students who are deaf/ hard of hearing (TDHH), the Certified Orientation and Mobility Specialist (COMS), and if available, a teacher of students who are deafblind (TDB) to participate in assessment and program development.

-- If a student qualifies as deafblind under the eligibility criteria section C, a TSVI, a TDHH, and if possible, a TDB will participate in the student’s IEP meeting.
+• If a student qualifies as deafblind under the eligibility criteria in section (C), a TSVI, TDHH, and if possible, a COMS, and TDB will participate in the student’s IEP meeting.

 Answer(s):

 There are two separate counts that students who are deafblind are reported on each year.
-The first is the US Department of Education, IDEA count.
+The first is the US Department of Education’s count of students receiving special education services required by the Individuals with Disabilities Education Act (IDEA).
 The second is the Deafblind Child Count that is collected by the Office of Special Education Programs (OSEP).

 IDEA Count: